OSgAgA/mqtt2otel/docs/content/docs/Expressions/Actions.md

 ---
-title: "Metric Transformations"
+title: "Metric Actions"
 weight: 70
 bookCollapseSection: false
 ---

-# Metric transformations
+# Metric actions

-Metric processors support the concept of transformations, that can interfere with how (and if) a signal is created..
+Metric processors support the concept of actions, that can interfere with how (and if) a signal is created.
 A transformation consists of two parts:

 1. The condition (`When`) - Checks whether a generated metric signal matches certain conditions